einman98/docassemble-ComplaintToEstablishPaternity/README.md

 ## Real World Viability

 My opinion is that my interview is close to being ready for real-world use.
 Aside from the signature block that I had mentioned earlier, the rest of the form operates to full completion.
 It is my hope that I will have some time in the foreseeable future to refine this interview and include it in the bigger project that I am working on in the Legal Innovations and Technology Lab.
 Otherwise, this interview is accessible to be tested.
+To access my guided interview, please click here: https://apps-dev.suffolklitlab.org/interview?i=docassemble.playground319EstablishPaternityAndUncontestedDivorce%3Acomplaint_to_establish_paternity.yml#page1

 ## Sustainability